mike-carper/NYC-Neighborhood-Clustering/README.md

 # NYC-Neighborhood-Clusters

-Using neighborhood characteristics that measure access and livability to cluster groups of New York City neighborhoods (PUMAs).
+Uses neighborhood characteristics measuring access and livability to cluster groups of New York City neighborhoods (PUMAs)

 K-means clustering methodology